xriss/djon/readme.md

 this gives us range to pick a quote that will not be found inside the string and treat everything inside as data.
-Remember the file does not have to be valid UTF8 so any stream of bytes can be placed in such a string.
+Remember the file does not have to be valid UTF8 so any binary stream of bytes can be placed in such a string.

-Unquoted strings can be used where we are expecting a value as long as they would not be mistaken for something else.
-So a naked string can not start with {}[],:= or look like a valid number or any of the three keywords, true/false/null.
-Note a keyword or number must end with whitespace or a deliminator character so for instance 100a is allowed to start a naked string as would nullly.
-These strings are terminated at \n and are whitespace trimmed.
+Unquoted, naked strings can also be used as long as they would not be mistaken for something else.
+So a naked string can not start with {}[],:= or look like a valid number or any of the keywords.
+Note a keyword or number must end with a deliminator character so for instance "100a" is allowed to start a naked string as is "nulll".

 Keywords
 --------